 The vanity is composed of Jerusalem stone; a type of limestone commonly found in and around Jerusalem, used in many examples of ancient construction in the region.

 Details: This vanity breaks down into 9 pieces; the counter with integrated sink basin and apron, backsplash, mirrored section, 2 rosettes, 2 corbeled legs, and a section of molding.

 Condition: Very good.
 The section of molding has a broken piece and will need repair.
 Additionally, a piece of stone has chipped from the front left corner of the counter, and also the top right platform of one leg.
 A piece of molding upon which the mirrored section rests has broken in 2 places.
 These can be repaired with a sturdy adhesive.
 Minor scuffs and chips are present in areas along the edges and corners of the stone.

 Hardware: Hardware is not included; however, there are 3 precut holes for plumbing situated just behind the basin of the sink.

 Please contact us for more information regarding sizing, assembly, and any other inquiries.

-This vanity was salvaged from a Mediterranean-style estate in Charlotte, North Carolina, as the property undergoes extensive renovation.
+History: This vanity was salvaged from a Mediterranean-style estate in Charlotte, North Carolina, as the property was prepared for an extensive renovation.
 Watch the crew go to work on this luxurious home in season 11 episode 3 of the DIY Network show, "Salvage Dawgs".